Particular/ServicePulse/README.md

 - [Git for Windows](https://gitforwindows.org/)
 - [Node.js](https://nodejs.org/en/download/)
   - **NOTE:** It is good practice when installing or updating node.js on your local environment also to check and make sure that the node.js version for the `ci.yml` and `release.yml` workflows match the version of your local environment.
 Look for the step `name: Set up Node.js`
-  - **NOTE:** If running docker for Windows, the current user needs to be in the docker-users local group.
-If your Windows account differs from the installation (admin) account, you must manually add your user to the group.
-See <https://docs.docker.com/desktop/faqs/windowsfaqs/#why-do-i-see-the-docker-desktop-access-denied-error-message-when-i-try-to-start-docker-desktop>

 ### Set development environment